strath-ai/satellite-cloud-removal-dip/README.md

 ```
 The `.output()` method returns all reconstructed sources, so pay attention to the order.
 In this case, `s2_image` was the first target out of three images supplied to `.set_target()`, so result is the first out of three returned arrays.

+## :wrench: Data format
+So, what is the required data format?
+The nice feature of a DIP-based solution is that you're free to use almost any format and scaling of your data.

+### Image Shape
+It's fully convolutional so it will for for many spatial dimensions.
+Some shapes may be more problematic due to downsampling-upsampling inconsistencies, and generally, shape sizes based on powers of 2 work best.
+In the example, we use a size of 256x256.

+### Value scaling
+Any value range is fine.
+By default, `sigmoid_output = True` for `LitDIP()`, so you want to change it to `False` if the network has to produce values outside of `[0,1]`.

 ## :clipboard: Requirements
 These are the crucial packages for the project:
 ```bash